Hamza Kastrioti: Early life

 Hamza was born into the noble Albanian House of Kastrioti who ruled the Principality of Kastrioti.
 He was the son of Stanisha Kastrioti, who was the brother of the Albanian national hero Skanderbeg.
-Probably born in Ottoman territory, after the death of his father, he was raised by Skanderbeg, who took him in his military expeditions.
+Probably born in Ottoman territory, after the death of his father, he was raised by Skanderbeg, who took him along on his military expeditions.

 Military career

 In 1448, Skanderbeg's forces under the command of Hamza Kastrioti and Marin Spani occupied the abandoned fortress town of Balec and reconstructed it while Skanderbeg began his war against Venice.
 Hamza Kastrioti did not wish to stay in the fortress and went to Drivast leaving Marin Span with 2,000 soldiers in Balec.
 Marin found the newly reconstructed fortress insecure and retreated with his soldiers toward Dagnum as soon as he was informed by his relative Pjetër Spani about the large Venetian forces heading toward Balec.
 Venetian forces recaptured Balec, burned wooden parts of the construction and destroyed reconstructed walls of the fortress.